SmritiGrg/FYP-FoodiesArchive/database/README.md

 8. ### Subscription_Plan
     - **Properties:**
         - Subscription_Plan is shown when users want to join the foodie community where they can create and post foods.
-        - Subscription_Plan has subscription_plan_id, plan_name, amount, description, start-date, status, and user_id.
+        - Subscription_Plan has subscription_plan_id, plan_name, amount, features, and type.
         - There is only one subscription plan which is life time access.
         - To subscribe to subscription plan payement most be done.
     - **Uniqueness:**